alekosot/django-stentor/README.rst

 * Scheduled sending of newsletters (send in the future)
 * Newsletter templates
 * Newsletters that can be viewed on the browser (aka web views)
-* Tracking of email and web "impressions" of sent newsletters
+* Tracking of email and web "impressions" of sent newsletters (currently buggy)
+* Obfuscation backends for publicly visible database values
 * Many settings and hooks for tweaking the behavior of the app, with reasonable defaults, so that you don't get lost in configuration.